AstraZeneca-NGS/disambiguate/README.md

 disambiguate
 ============

-Disambiguation algorithm for reads aligned to human and mouse genomes using Tophat or BWA mem.
-Both a Python and C++ implementation will be offered.
+Disambiguation algorithm for reads aligned to two species (e.g. human and mouse genomes) from Tophat or BWA mem.
+Both a Python and C++ implementation will are offered.
 The Python implementation has a dependency on the Pysam module.
-The C++ implementation will depend on the availability of zlib and the Bamtools C++ API.
+The C++ implementation depends on the availability of zlib and the Bamtools C++ API.

 Differences between the Python and C++ versions:
 1. The Python version can do name sorting of the reads (a necessary step) internally